Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Discussion and Conclusion

-Observations of such systems therefore provide a powerful diagnostic of the energy injection mechanisms.
-Wide-field surveys (LSST, WFST, CSST, Roman, Euclid) will greatly expand catalogs of low-surface-brightness galaxies, identifying BDDG candidates through diffuse morphologies, old stellar populations, and bright globular clusters.
-However, optical imaging alone cannot confirm their baryon-dominated nature.
-Crucially, 21-cm surveys (FAST, MeerKAT, VLA) will provide gas fractions and kinematics, establishing whether baryons alone account for the observed dynamical support.
-Together, these facilities will enable systematic searches, constrain the frequency of BDDG formation, and map their mass spectrum.
+Future observations of such systems will be highly informative.
+Wide-field surveys (LSST, WFST, CSST, Roman, Euclid) will significantly expand the catalogs of low-surface-brightness galaxies and enable the identification of DMDG candidates through their morphologies, stellar populations, and associated globular clusters.
+Crucially, 21-cm surveys (FAST, MeerKAT, VLA) will measure gas fractions and kinematics, confirming whether baryons alone can account for the observed dynamics.

-Our study focuses on idealized collisions of field galaxies, and analogous processes could also occur in the collisional formation of TDGs, warranting further investigation.
-Extending our analysis to cosmological simulations will enable quantification of the BDDG population, determination of the fraction of associated systems, and exploration of the dependence on environment.
-Aside from energy injection by periodic potential fluctuations, the collisional formation of BDDGs is broadly sensitive to scenarios with weakened gravitational binding.
-In Warm Dark Matter models, particles possess intrinsically higher initial velocities, leading to shallower inner halo potentials and weaker gravitational binding~\citep{Gilman:2019nap}.
-Recently, Ref.~\cite{2024PhRvD.110h3004A} proposes a model featuring baryon feedback modulated by interactions between baryons and dark matter.
-Taken together, our results establish BDDG formation as a promising avenue for probing the interplay between feedback-regulated galaxy formation and the fundamental nature of dark matter.

-\bmhead{Acknowledgment} This work is supported in part by the National Key Research and Development Program of China (No. 2022YFF0503304), the New Cornerstone Science Foundation through the XPLORER PRIZE, the China Manned Space Program (No. CMS-CSST-2025-A03), the Project for Young Scientists in Basic Research of the Chinese Academy of Sciences (No. YSBR-092), the Postdoctoral Fellowship Program of CPSF (No. GZB20250738), and the Jiangsu Funding Program for Excellent Postdoctoral Talent (No. 2025ZB209).